trueheart78/book-notes/working-with-ruby-threads/ch05-the-gil-and-mri.md

 [&lt;&lt; Back to the README](README.md)

-# Chapter 7.
-Thread Safety
+# Chapter 5.
+The GIL and MRI

 *Notes forthcoming*